sagemath/trac_to_gh/Issue 9500.md

 # Issue 9500: implement inversion of elements in a (more) general quotient ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9500

 Original creator: was